Developer Guide

 -

 3a.
-The given sort argument is invalid.
+The given sort argument is invalid. - 3a1.
+SOChedule shows an error message indicating the invalidity of the sort argument.

 Use case resumes at step 2.